hyperdrift-io/genesis/docs/rules/rules.md

 - Use TypeScript generics for reusable components and functions.
 - Avoid 'any' type; prefer explicit types or unknown with type guards.

-## Styling with CSS
+## Styling with Tailwind CSS
-- Use plain CSS files for global/shared styles.
-- Use CSS Modules for component-specific styles.
+- Use Tailwind utility classes directly in JSX for component styling.
-- Avoid inline styles except for dynamic or one-off cases.
+- Follow the utility-first approach - compose small utility classes rather than creating custom CSS.
+- Use the cn() utility function to conditionally apply classes.
+- Maintain consistent spacing, colors and typography using Tailwind's design system.

 ## Testing
 - Write tests for new components and stores following existing patterns.